-The Carleton College Circulation Plan was a collective effort by the consultant team and committee that worked to define the needs, generate the goals, create the criteria and evaluate alternatives to produce an inspired, functional and achievable campus circulation plan.
+The Carleton College Circulation Plan was a collective effort by the consultant team and committee that worked to define the needs, generate the goals, create the criteria, and evaluate alternatives to produce an inspired, functional and achievable campus circulation plan.
 The process was thoughtful and inclusive, producing a plan that will change how circulation is defined on the campus with the sole intention of making the Carleton Campus a responsible and memorable experience that was achieved by the following:

-- A clear scope of work was developed by the College and reinforced by the committee. - The consultant team and committee of Carleton College staff, faculty and students met regularly during 2018 to advance the planning goals, the approach, and recommendations for an improved circulation system for the entire campus. - The committee considered issues and alternatives and provided insightful recommendations for both short and long term implementation trials.
-The committee recommended what trial interventions are priorities and to evaluate the success or non-success of that intervention's functionality and acceptance within the Carleton College Campus Community.
+- A scope of work was developed by the College and reinforced by the committee. - The consultant team and committee of Carleton College staff, faculty, and students met regularly during 2018 and 2019 to advance the planning goals, the approach, and recommendations for an improved circulation system for the campus.
+Two campus feedback sessions were held as part of the process. - The committee considered issues and alternatives and • committee members and campus constituencies provided recommendations for both short- and long-term improvements.
+The committee recognized that this is a bit of a moving target as we move toward some larger goals of making the campus more pedestrian friendly.
+We will need to remain aware of and responsive to changes in use or technologies, such as electric scooters, bikes, etc., and also the impact of changes made from this plan.